 10 mythical creatures that really exist.
 Mythical creatures (40 photos).
 Winged horse Pegasus

-Giant or giant - a monster of enormous size in human form.
+Giant or gigantic - a monster of enormous size in human form.
 The first mention of them appears in the Bible, in the story of King David and Goliath.
 In mythology, they often come into conflict with the Gods, and are generally associated with chaos and wildlife.

 Gorgons